Phytic Acid: The ‘Anti-Nutrient’ Scientifically Shown To Help Your Bones And Your Health

 It’s All About Balance!

-A bone-healthy diet that accomplishes the ideal 80/20 balance of alkalizing to acidifying foods is a cornerstone of the Save Our Bones Program.
+A bone-healthy diet that accomplishes the ideal 80/20 balance of alkalizing to acidifying foods is a cornerstone of the Osteoporosis Reversal Program.
 And if you’re eating according to that protocol from the long list of Foundation Foods listed in the Program, then I have great news for you.
 You’re already consuming phytate-rich foods (such as beans, nuts, oats, and seeds) and gathering all of the benefits we discussed today.
 In fact, many foods containing phytic acid are Foundation Foods.
 Again, it’s all about balance.

 As you can see, preparing bone healthy meals is not about denying yourself certain foods, but about allowing yourself to eat foods you love in the combination and quantity that will help you build your bones and feel stronger, younger, and full of life.

 For that reason I created a cookbook with recipes that fit the bone-building pH-balanced model.
 Bone Appétit opens up the door to a new world of delicious bone-building dishes, and it also includes the 30-Day Meal Planner, to help you plan an entire month of pH-balanced meals.